dekrus/Fallout2MechanicsMiniRework/README.md

 ![Secondary-Attack](images/PULSE_CHAIN.gif) ![Secondary-Attack](images/PULSE_BOUNCE.gif)
 - Attack animation can be either instant chain lightning or traveling arc between targets (configurable in `F2MechanicsMiniRework.ini`).
 - Pulse and EMP weapons deal damage in a "chain" to up to X additional targets closest to each other.
-- Maximum distance and number of additional targets configurable in `F2MechanicsMiniRework.ini`.
+- Maximum distance and number of additional targets are configurable in `F2MechanicsMiniRework.ini`.
 - Lightning cannot miss secondary targets once triggered and can hit the attacker if too close.
 - Lightning deals highly randomized damage to secondary targets, decreasing with each target.
 - Critical chance calculated separately per target.